-The following describes how Auto Shutter works while used in combination with Continuous Shutter (page 37).
+When shooting in combination with Continuous Shutter (page 70), the camera will go back into Auto Shutter standby after shooting of the CS images is complete, so it will be ready to shoot again.

-With CS: Normal Speed CS, CS: High Speed CS The camera will go back into Auto Shutter standby and be ready to shoot again each time it is triggered.
 To stop an ongoing Continuous Shutter operation, wait until "● Auto" is flashing on the monitor screen, and then press [SET].
-With CS: Flash 3 continuous shutter images will be shot with flash when Auto Shutter is triggered.